Frangibility and deflection zone recommendations for Bollards secured using the Impact Recovery System: Rigid (non-deflecting options available)

 > 60 OD CHS 3.6 Posts having a bending strength below 3.34 kN.m are considered frangible, for all speeds.

 The bending factor of a CHS post is determined by the wall thickness of the CHS post.
-(We specify 3.6 mm wall thickness, for car-parks, although this can be altered to suit the client’s purposes).
+(We specify 3.6 mm wall thickness, for car-parks, although this can be increased to 5mm or 60 mm solid core).

 LOW SPEED IMPACT